A Long Page About The Creation of a Sundance Jewelry Catalog

 Color Palette

-A color palette was selected - think jewel tones, autumn leaves, well-worn wood - and the talented stylists started creating backgrounds.
+A color palette was chosen—jewel tones, autumn leaves, and weathered wood—and the skilled stylists began creating the backgrounds.

 Propping